Paddling with kids can be tricky if you’re not prepared.

 But don’t fret!
 We’ve put together a series of tips to help save the day!
 Here are our top 11 things to think about when paddling with kids.

 - Take some snacks and maybe a picnic (it acts as a carrot as much as anything else!).
 You don’t need to think big, just a bit of chopped fruit, carrot and cucumber sticks, chocolate or crisps will do the trick.
 It’s amazing how quickly you can divert a tantrum with the shake of a snack packet.

 - Use your imagination!
-Make your paddle an adventure; explain the journey before you go, tell them what you will see and maybe even make up a story together.
+Make your paddle an adventure; explain the journey before you go, play a game of ‘I spy’, and maybe even make up a story together.

 - Create a list of things for them to spot or collect along the route.
 First one to complete it wins a prize.
 With plenty of wildlife along route, you’ll be spoilt for things to list.

 - Plan your route.
 Think about portage points and ease of access, especially with young kids on board.
 The canoe trails section has over 150 trails across the country where important information like toilets, ‘get in’s’ and cafes are listed.